 HMRC investigations can prove intrusive to a company’s operation or an individual’s lifestyle, so if you are facing an investigation you should seek specialist legal advice as soon as you are able to do so.

-How can solicitors help if you are accused of an HMRC offence?
+How can Lawtons solicitors help with HMRC investigations?

 HMRC investigations are often complex and take many months, and sometimes years, to be completed.
 The nature of the investigations can sometimes involve multiple different people, companies and institutions, so it is vital to have experts that specialise in this complex area of law and who understand the procedures.